Narcy as the Bad Actor Algorithm

 She’s not tech-savvy.
 But like a bad actor algorithm, she doesn’t need to understand the system — she just knows how to exploit it.

-• Data Mining – Computers want your info.
-Narcy wants your energy, time, and devotion.
+- Data Mining – Computers want your info.
+Narcy wants your energy, time, and supply.

-• Self-Preservation – Both adjust their story to avoid detection or accountability.
+- Self-Preservation – Both adjust their story to avoid detection or to evade accountability.

-At first, both the algorithm and Narcy seem harmless — even helpful.
+At first, both the algorithm and Narcy seem harmless, maybe even helpful.
 But that’s the hook.
 They study what makes you tick... then use it to tug your strings.
+Reactions are currency.
+You are the resource.

 And it all runs on the same logic: not empathy, but influence.
 Not love, but leverage.